Yee Tock Chee Park

 Neighborhood: Bridgeway Promenade.
-Public rest rooms 2 blocks north on Bridgeway.
+Public rest rooms are 2 blocks north on Bridgeway, near the Ferry pier.
 Limited metered street parking nearby, City lots and private lots nearby.
 Click here to return to the Sausalito Parks Index Page.

 Yee Tock Chee Park is about the size of an elementary school classroom, but its location on a concrete abutment jutting out into the Bay gives it commanding views of San Francisco from the Bridgeway Promenade.
 It’s one of the most popular photo spots in Sausalito, although the day when we took the newest photo above for this page the City was swathed in late afternoon fog.

 Who was Yee Tock Chee?
 The park was created in 1968 when the old Purity Market was converted into a restaurant and retail stores as part of a zoning variance approval deal.
 Yee Tock Chee was the grocer who originally opened Purity Market in 1941.
 The spot originally held the Sausalito Land and Ferry Co., which had bought most of William Richardson’s Mexican-era Rancho from him when he had financial troubles, and which then subdivided and sold land to expand the village into a town.